weizh888/PokeAlarmWiki/Alarms.md

 ## Prerequisites
 This guide assumes:

-1. You have a working PokemonGo-Map installation
+1. You have a working RocketMap installation
 2. You are familiar with [JSON formatting](http://www.w3schools.com/json/default.asp)

 ## Introduction